 - Incentivise the agent to get the best price possible – A good way of doing this is offering a sliding scale of commission as a seller, working to a higher percentage if they achieve a higher market value, and lower if they get a lower offer.

-- Don’t be pressured to use services associated with the estate agent – Listen to what they have to offer but get other quote comparisons, there are a lot of comparison services out there that should give you an idea how much you should pay for a conveyancers and what rate mortgage you can acquire.
+- Don’t be pressured to use services associated with the estate agent – Listen to what they have to offer but get other quote comparisons, there are a lot of comparison services out there that should give you an idea how much you should pay for a conveyancers and what rate house repayments you can acquire.

 Should You Consider An Alternative To The Traditional?